MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ## Highlights cards

-Each skill type includes highlight cards with an information buttons that you can hover over to get additional details.
+Each skill type includes highlight cards with information buttons that you can hover over to get additional details.

 ![Information buttons.](media/analytics-information-buttons.jpg "Information buttons")